AndrewCEmil/portfolio/content/portfolio/work2.md

 [Terrible Source](https://github.com/AndrewCEmil/visualizer-one)

-I created a 3d music vizualizer.
-Using OpenFrameworks, it takes the FFT of sound input and then places points in 3d space corrosponding the the frequence and magnitude of the sound.
+I created a 3d music visualizer.
+Using OpenFrameworks, it takes the FFT of sound input and then places points in 3d space corresponding to the frequency and magnitude of the sound.

 Writing the music visualizer was a lot of fun.
 I enjoyed playing with open frameworks and learning a (tiny) bit about FFTs and how audio works generally.
 In creating it, I also played with passing the audio information into a pixel shader [using uniform buffer objects](https://www.opengl.org/wiki/Uniform_Buffer_Object).
 The code for this application is some of the worst I have ever written, but I am not ashamed!